 Maintaining full knee extension (or hyperextension) is another major goal of the initial recovery phase.
 For this reason, many doctors advocate for maintaining the knee brace locked out at zero degrees, to prevent the knee from bending for prolonged periods of time.
 Once it is lost, regaining flexion (or knee bend) is much easier than regaining knee extension.
-Losing terminal knee extension can lead to a multitude of consequences including anterior knee pain, altered movement mechanics, and difficulty walking.
+Losing terminal knee extension can lead to a multitude of consequences including anterior knee pain, altered movement mechanics, and difficulty walking/running.
 But don’t worry!
 There are many ways to prevent this from happening.
 Your physical therapist will give you a bunch of stretches for the calf and hamstring musculature to ensure that you can fully extend your knee.
 I’ve included a few helpful pictures below:

 Another useful trick to help you cruise past early post-op rehab is something called the low-load, long duration stretch (LLLD stretch).
 This is basically a gentle stretch held for a prolonged period of time and can be useful in patients who have elevated levels of pain or discomfort.
 You can do this by propping your heel up on a towel or foam roll and by then placing a 5-10 pound weight on your thigh muscles.
 This will push the knee down into extension.
 Typically, I tell my patients to hold this stretch for 10-15 minutes 3-4x a day.
 Many doctors and therapists advocate for something called the prone hang.
 Personally, not a huge fan.
 This can be a quite uncomfortable and vulnerable position for a freshly post-op patient, as she is laying on her belly with both legs hanging off of the table, allowing gravity to push the knee straight.
 You can’t control the pelvis in this position, and in many cases, restoring any hyperextension an athlete might have, is extremely difficult.
 Check out the pictures below to see what I mean: